bameyrick/utils/README.md

 #### isString

-Detects whether a given value is a string
+Determines whether a given value is a string

 Method arguments: